dosaaly/simple-platformer-project/Game.md

 New Sounds
 =================
-*added 3 new sounds for
+Added 3 new sounds for
-jumping,
+*jumping,
-colliding with an enemy,
+*colliding with an enemy,
-and death;
+*dying;
-also added a background music for the game.*
+*also added a background music for the game.

 New Mechanics
 =================